Here’s everything you need to know when you’re thinking of buying a gold bar in 2020. You’ll learn:

 (Tip: If you want even greater divisibility then consider buying silver coins.)

-Other Factors to Consider When Buying Gold Bars
+Other Factors to Consider When Buying Gold Ingots and Bars

 Different Brands of Gold Bars

 There is a vast range of brands available when buying gold bars.
 These include local New Zealand refined gold brands and overseas brands.